-Key Term
+Key term

 Ethical marketing

 Market segment

 Marketing planning

 Marketing strategy

+Mass markets

+Niche markets

 Packaging

 Positioning (perception map)

+Target market

 Unique Selling Point

-True / False
+True/False

-a.
-T
+a. Т

-b.
-T
+b. Т

 c.
-T

-d.
 F

+d. Т

-e.
-F
+e. Т

 f.
 F

 g.
 F

-h.
-T
+h. Т

+i. Т

+j.
+F

 - a.
 The marketing of goods relies on the traditional marketing mix (the 4Ps) of product, price, promotion and place.
 The marketing of services relies on an additional 3 Ps people, processes and physical evidence. - b.
 Marketing objectives are the goals of the marketing department, which align with the organization's overall aims, such as striving to increase market share.
 Marketing strategies are the ways the business intends to achieve its marketing objectives, e.g. product development, repositioning or product extension strategies to increase its market share. - c.
 Market segments are distinct groups of customers with similar characteristics, e.g. age, gender or religion.
-Market segmentation is the process of splitting a market into such distinct groups. - d.
-Market segmentation is a prerequisite to targeting.
-By splitting a market into distinct groups of buyers (e.g. children and adult or males and females), appropriate marketing strategies can be used to target these market segments. - e.
-Niche markets are small and focused; there are high profit margins as premium prices can be charged.
-In mass markets, producers sell standardised products to large consumer markets, so profit margins are lower.
+Market segmentation is the process of splitting a market into such distinct groups.